lphansen/PortfolioChoice/README.md

 Check out online demonstration: [![Read the Docs](https://img.shields.io/readthedocs/pip)](https://PortfolioChoice.readthedocs.io/en/latest/)

+This repository is maintained by Suri Chen[^1] and Zhenhuan Xie[^2].
+Contact them if you have any questions.

 ## <a name="prerequisite"></a>Prerequisite
 `Python == 3.8.x`, package manager such as `pip`,  and `jupyter notebook` to checkout the notebooks.